kurtnordstrom/folio-ansible/ansible-roles.md

 ## raml-module-builder
 Clones the folio-org/raml-module-builder repository from GitHub, builds the code.
 Depends on openjdk-8 and maven-3.
 Not strictly necessary for module development.

-## docker-engine
-Installs the Docker engine from the Docker repository.
-Not strictly necessary for module development.